Where is the Mountain School?

 What are the dates for the Fall 2017 and Spring 2018 semesters?

-Unfortunately we are fully enrolled for Spring 2017 and are not accepting applications at this time.
-Current juniors can apply for the fall of their Senior year (Fall 2017).
-Otherwise, we encourage you to check out the Semester Schools Network to learn about other programs that may still have openings.
+Unfortunately we are fully enrolled for Fall 2017/Spring 2018 and are not accepting applications at this time.
+We encourage you to check out the Semester Schools Network to learn about other programs that may still have openings.